tc39/notes/es9/2018-03/mar-20.md

 WH: Let's split the difference and make it 2 (everyone laughs)

-MLS: Since there's not much controversy.
+MS: Since there's not much controversy.
 Let's just keep it 1, since that's the right answer.

 DE: my understand from this thread, it was typo accidentally?

-YK:

 BT: your implementations have said that no one really notices this.
 If we leave it as is thats less spec work

 DE: tie breaker here could be "does anything have webcompatiblity risk".
-If we have a strong compatibility(?) of browsers …
+If we have a strong compatibility(?) of browsers ...

 JHD: the only two situations, non constructable functions for callback and the other is polyfill

 DE: The thing that new code uses is a very small subset.

-JhD: there are two places where code tends to rely on the length. polyfills and ??
+JHD: there are two places where code tends to rely on the length. polyfills and ??

 KCL: people might use this for compatibility checks. just in this specific use case the length is already inconsistent

-DE: Do we have a timebox check?
-Is anyone keeping track?

-RJE: 3-4 minutes

-AK: the reason why i prefer the minimal change is to minimize the time spent on this.
+AK: the reason why I prefer the minimal change is to minimize the time spent on this.
 That's my whole goal on this thing.

 BT: I share that goal